HISTORY OF V-E DAY

 May 7, 1945

-At 2:41 AM the Allied General Dwight Eisenhower received the unconditional surrender of German General Alfred Jodi at Reims, France at the Supreme Headquarters Allied Expeditionary Force (SHAEF).
+Adolf Hitler had committed suicide in his Berlin bunker on April 30, 1945, as I describe in my article here.
+A week later, at 2:41 AM on May 7, the Allied General Dwight Eisenhower received the unconditional surrender of German General Alfred Jodi at Reims, France in a red brick building at the Supreme Headquarters Allied Expeditionary Force (SHAEF).
+It stipulated that hostilities were to cease at 11:01 PM the next day on May 8, 1945.

-However, the Soviets did not recognize this as the official surrender as their representative in Reims lacked the authority to sign the German document.
-So May 7 was only recognized by the British Commonwealth, the rest of the Allies recognized it as a preliminary “military” surrender.
-Or did they?
+Seventy-five years ago, however, the Soviets did not recognize this as the official surrender because their representative in Reims lacked the authority to sign the document.
+So May 7 was only recognized at the time by the British Commonwealth, the rest of the Allies recognized it as a preliminary “military” surrender.

 May 8, 1945